Brian Kerr (Irish football manager): St. Patrick's Athletic

 In December 1986, Kerr was appointed manager of League of Ireland side St Patrick's Athletic.
 Kerr told reporters that as a fan of St. Pats, this appointment was a "dream come true".
 Within 3 weeks Kerr had won his first senior trophy as St. Pats won the Leinster Senior Cup.
 It was the Inchicore side's first trophy in a decade.
 Traditionally one of Ireland's poorer clubs, Kerr immediately set about rebuilding the squad on a shoe string budget.
 He acquired several players from junior and schoolboy football (such as future international Curtis Fleming) and rescued others from reserve leagues.
 This included John McDonnell, who went on to become manager of the club himself.
-St. Pats drew 1–1 with Dundalk F.C. in the last game of the 1987/88 season when a win would have seen St. Pats gain their first league title since 1956.
+St. Pats drew 1–1 with Dundalk in the last game of the 1987/88 season when a win would have seen St. Pats gain their first league title since 1956.
 In 1990, Kerr led St. Pats to that long cherished league championship.

 As financial troubles hit St. Pats, Kerr was forced to offload his star players and all bar John Treacy left by 1993.
 In 1992, with the club facing liquidation, Kerr was among a group of investors (many of whom re-mortgaged their houses) who raised IR£82,000 which helped save the club from extinction.
 Once again Kerr was left the job of rebuilding a totally new squad and once again he showed he was more than capable as St. Pats won the league again 1996.
 In December 1996, he shocked St. Pats by quitting to become technical director of the Football Association of Ireland.
 Kerr is still idolised by fans of St Patrick's Athletic and most commentators attribute the further success the club have had largely down to the work started by Kerr.

 Republic of Ireland Youth coach

 As part of his technical director remit, Kerr was manager of Republic of Ireland sides from under-16 to under-20 level.
 His first major tournament was the 1997 World Youth Championships.
 Kerr surprised many commentators by bringing 3 players from the League of Ireland but was proved correct when Republic of Ireland won bronze medals by finishing third.
 The undoubted star of the Irish team was Damien Duff.

 The following year Kerr guided Republic of Ireland to an unprecedented double by winning both the under-16 and under-18 European Championships.
 No Irish team had ever won a major trophy before.
 A number of the players involved would go on to win full international caps, such as Richard Dunne, John O'Shea and Robbie Keane.
-In 1999, Ireland were knocked out of the World Youth Championships by hosts Nigeria on penalties in the quarter final.
+In 1999, Ireland were knocked out of the World Youth Championships by hosts Nigeria on penalties in the round of 16.
 He again qualified Ireland for the 2003 World Youth Championships before taking up the position of manager of the senior national side.